adicomdotir/English-Note/README.md

 # English-Note

-// Ability: I can climb a tree without any tools.
+**Ability**: I can climb a tree without any tools.

-// I can drive a truck.
+1. I can drive a truck.

-// I can run 100 kilometer.
+2. I can run 100 kilometer.

-// Possibility: It can get seriously cold here at nights.
+**Possibility**: It can get seriously cold here at nights.

-// It can get rainy.
+1. It can get rainy.

-// It can get snowy.
+2. It can get snowy.

-// Offer: I can give you ride!
+**Offer**: I can give you ride!

-// I can help you.
+1. I can help you.

-// I can play with you.
+2. I can play with you.

-// Permission: You can use my car in case you needed.
+**Permission**: You can use my car in case you needed.

-// You can use my laptop in case you needed.
+1. You can use my laptop in case you needed.

-// You can sleep in my bed.
+2. You can sleep in my bed.

-// Request: Can I use your sunglasses?
+**Request**: Can I use your sunglasses?

-// Can I use your laptop?
+1. Can I use your laptop?

-// Can I sleep in your bed?
+2. Can I sleep in your bed?

-// Prohibition: You can’t park your car here.
+**Prohibition**: You can’t park your car here.

-// You can't use my laptop.
+1. You can't use my laptop.

-// You can't sleep in my bed.
+2. You can't sleep in my bed.

-// Certain guess: He certainly can’t be the manager!
+**Certain  guess**: He certainly can’t be the manager!

-// You certainly can't be a programmer.
+1. You certainly can't be a programmer.

-// She certainly can't be a swimmer.
+2. She certainly can't be a swimmer.

-// I certainly can be a millionaire.
+3. I certainly can be a millionaire.